 - Engage with your audience.
 This is the only thing that sets your profile aside from a run-on commercial.

-- Put the right people in charge: find a company who excels in social media marketing services.
+- Put the right people in charge: find a company that excels in social media marketing services.
 If you can’t invest in marketing services, look into a social media posting service, like Kiopi.

 Pump the brakes.
 What did you just read?